venisz/Roblox-Coding-Tutorial/README.md

     v.Anchored = false
 end
 ```
-As you may see the map falls apart how fun is that!!!
+As you may see the map falls apart how fun is that

 You can do many cool stuff with it just like this